Tprice-90/gaming_franchise_backend/README.md

 - Had to fix Update method, '' was missing from each value causing a 500 error message on the front end when trying to update

+### 2023/01/05

+- adding missing semicolons to crud statements for consistency, also adding '' to delete functions id condition